bitpay/java-bitpay-client/README.md

 ## Getting Started

-To get up and running with our C# library quickly, follow [The GUIDE](https://github.com/bitpay/java-bitpay-client/blob/master/GUIDE.md)
+To get up and running with our Java library quickly, follow [The GUIDE](https://github.com/bitpay/java-bitpay-client/blob/master/GUIDE.md)

 ## Support